German lawmakers win full say on EFSF

 Merkel will address parliament before the vote and before returning to Brussels for what should be a more decisive summit on boosting the firepower of the EFSF, raising the contribution of private banks to Greece's rescue, and getting European banks to increase their own capital to prevent contagion.

-Frank-Walter Steinmeier, head of the SPD parliamentary group criticized the fact that lawmakers were still waiting to see full proposals.
+Frank-Walter Steinmeier, head of the SPD parliamentary group criticised the fact that lawmakers were still waiting to see full proposals.

 "We are still not able to talk of concrete texts...
 Therefore I am not in a position to talk conclusively or to tell you how the SPD will vote this week in parliament," he told reporters.